UserLevelUp/Schmaybe/README.md

 # Schmaybe - Log file monitoring utility

 Judiciously used ChatGPT and Gemini to help create log monitoring app called Schmaybe.
-It grabs the line number and any new line when it detects a change to the log file its monitoring.
+It grabs the line number and any new line, and when it detects a change to the log file, it monitors it.
 Along with the name of the file and the actual line.

 # python - server info